csev/dj4e/assn/paw_forms.md

 * You should reload your web application and test both the 'All borrowed' view and the librarian renewal feature.
 Make sure when you change the due date that it actually changes.
 Try some invalid dates like next year to test data validation.

-* If your code is working to this point, and you are using git you might want to commit it all and tag it with a tag like "renew"

-        git add catalog/forms.py catalog/templates/catalog/*
-        git commit -a -m "Adding the first form" git push
-        git tag renew
-        git push --tags

 The tutorial shows an equivalent way of building a model-based view.
 It is not necessary to actually build this equivalent form.